Here are the key motivations for tiny living.

-You can afford just luxury items as premium countertops, flooring, and kitchen and bath fixtures.
+You can afford just luxury items such as premium countertops, flooring, and kitchen and bath fixtures.
 You can also more easily afford central air & water purification, heating, and cooling system as well as renewable energy devices (solar, wind).

 Many things that you add to a small house will cost less because there is less material used to complete the job.
-Don’t let contractors give you a baseless rational for keeping the costs like that of a traditional size house.
+Don’t let contractors give you a baseless rationale for keeping the costs like that of a traditional size house.
 Just get a least three estimates so that you know where you’re at with pricing and integrity.

 Quicker Wealth Accumulation